henrik/progress_bar/README.md

 ], fn -> end
 ```

 The `bars` list can be any length.
 Each string in that list is a "frame" in the animation.

-Each string in that list can be any length and will repeat into a 100 character bar.

 The bar will alternate between these strings, and then start over.

+Each string in the list can be any length and will repeat into a 100 character bar.

 #### Customize color